julioadriazola/pHostView/api/services/README.md

 2. Then, the last part index + 1 will be compared with the numbers of pcap parts we've got from the _selecPCAPParts_.
 If the numbers don't match, the file will be marked as waitingFile and the FileProcessor.endProcess function will be called.
 3. If the numbers match, a _pcap_ row will be inserted with an uploaded status and the _pcap\_file_ table will be filled.
 Finally, all the files involved (all the parts) will be marked as processed, and the FileProcessor.endProcess function will be called.

 A second important function will be called from the schedules (config/schedule.js), that is the _processPCAP_ function.
 What it does is basically call the python processing function for the pcap files.
-This is the most resource consuming function, and when is called nothing will be displayed until the script finishes.
+This is the most resource consuming function, and when is called nothing will be displayed in the nodejs console until the script finishes.
 To read more about this, see the [Pcap Processing](https://github.com/julioadriazola/pcapProcessing) repository.